Skip to main content

 Includes: Tie Guan Yin, Da Hong Pao, Phoenix Dan Cong, Li Shan, Dong Ding

-The most diverse category by oxidation level — from 15% (nearly green) to 85% (nearly black).
-Lightly oxidized oolongs like Tie Guan Yin brew like green teas: 185–190°F. Heavily oxidized rock oolongs like Da Hong Pao use near-boiling water: 205–210°F. All major oolongs in SteepLog include gongfu parameters alongside western brew times — most oolongs are better suited to gongfu.
+The most diverse category by oxidation level.
+From 15 percent (nearly green) to 85 percent (nearly black).
+Lightly oxidized oolongs like Tie Guan Yin brew like green teas: 185 to 190 degrees.
+Heavily oxidized rock oolongs like Da Hong Pao use near-boiling water: 205 to 210 degrees.
+All major oolongs in SteepLog include gongfu parameters alongside western brew times.
+Most oolongs are better suited to gongfu.

 Black Tea